VoltzEngine-Project/Engine/README.md

 ## Universal Electricity
-Universal Electricity is a modular coding framework that allows the use of electricity in Minecraft.
-Mods which uses the Universal Electricity API have the ability to communicate and be compatible with each other.
-If you are a modder and looking for a simple and modular API to use to allow your mod to be powered by a universal power source, then you have come to the right place!
-If you are just an average player, well, we've got mods for you to play with!
+Universal Electricity is a Minecraft mod library to provide a compatibility bridge between various energy systems in Minecraft.
+The library aims at providing easy conversions and the ability to work with multiple systems as well as to provide a standalone electricity network for mods to use.
+All mods that implement Universal Electricity are fully independent.

 Copyright (c) 2011-2013 Calclavia